quinnanya/ph_wordvectors/understanding-creating-word-embeddings.md

 1. When you are inputting your file path, you should use the *entire* file path.
 For example, on a Windows computer, that file path might look something like: C:/users/admin/Documents/MY_FOLDER.
 On a Mac, the file path might be: /Users/admin/Documents/MY_FOLDER.

-2. You can use *tab completion* to fill in your file paths.
-Within the quotation marks (don't delete these!), hit the tab key and it will bring up the folders and files at your specific location.
-You can enter ../ to go up a directory.
-Each time you enter ../ it will go up one folder level in your computer, and you can then use tab to check where you are.
-Once you get *up* to, say, your "Documents" folder, you can then use tab to go *down* into the folder with your files.
-Even if you are not used to filling in file paths, you can use this combination of tab and ../ to navigate to the folder with the files that you want to use.

-3. You can use a file path to a folder full of different types of files, but this code is only going to look for *.txt files*.
+2. You can use a file path to a folder full of different types of files, but this code is only going to look for *.txt files*.
 If you want to work with different file types, you'll have to change the "endswith(.txt)" call.
 However, keep in mind that these files should always contain some form of plain text.
 For example, a Word document or a PDF won't work with this code.

 In the code block below, you will provide the file path for the sample corpus which you should have downloaded and saved somewhere easy for you to locate.
 The sample corpus can be downloaded from [Github](https://github.com/ViralTexts/nineteenth-century-recipes).
 The code will loop through the folders and sub-folders in the filepath that you provide and will look for files that are of type `.txt`.
 The code begins by first identifying those files and then reading them into memory.